EdgarSantos-Fernandez/id_basketball/README.md

 # Installation:

-Please, download the files from the folder Codes and source both files from R:
+Please, download the files from the folder Code and source both files from R:

 ```
 source("Helpers_Code.R")